Hometown no-no: Musgrove no-hitter for Padres vs. Rangers

 The majors’ last no-hitter was thrown by the Chicago Cubs’ Alec Mills on Sept.
 13, 2020 against Milwaukee.
 His catcher was Victor Caratini, who was also behind the plate for Musgrove.

+Caratini is the first starting catcher in MLB history to work consecutive no-hitters MLB-wide for different teams, according to Elias Sports.
+There are 10 other instances of a starting catcher catching consecutive no-hitters in the big leagues, but all of those were for the same team.

-San Diego acquired the big righty as part of a seven-player, three-team trade on Jan.
-19. He pitched for Pittsburgh last season.
+San Diego acquired Musgrove as part of a seven-player, three-team trade on Jan.
+19. The big righty pitched for Pittsburgh last season.

 In his debut for San Diego, which came at home last Saturday, he struck out eight in six scoreless innings against Arizona.
 He had no walks in winning that game, when he threw 57 of 78 pitches for strikes.